 Mauldin offers more than just an affordable zip code.
 This city is known for its family-friendly vibe, with top-tier schools and a crime rate that remains impressively low compared to national averages.
 The feeling of safety here is palpable.
 Crime doesn’t dominate local conversation—life in Mauldin is about enjoying parks like Sunset Park, or hitting the Swamp Rabbit Trail that runs through nearby Greenville.
 Kids roam free in the playgrounds, while retirees sip coffee at local cafés, savoring a slower pace of life.

 Entertainment in Mauldin ranges from quiet evenings at a local dining spot to a night out at the nearby Peace Center in Greenville, where performances and concerts can rival any major metro offering.
 Mauldin’s dining scene is quietly sophisticated, a mix of Southern comfort and modern fusion.
-And for shopping, you’ll find everything from charming local boutiques to nearby Haywood Mall, which pulls in a crowd from all over the Upstate.
+And for shopping, you’ll find everything from charming local boutiques to nearby larger retailers.

 The city may not have a bustling professional sports scene of its own, but residents cheer for nearby teams like the Greenville Drive (Minor League Baseball) or travel to Clemson for big-time college football.
 Major employers in Mauldin include companies like Michelin and GE, offering stability and opportunity for professionals across industries.